CronusXd/m3u-streaming-platform/backend/README.md

-# M3U Streaming Platform - Backend
+# PlayCoreTV - Backend

-Backend API for the M3U Streaming Platform built with Node.js, TypeScript, and Express.
+Backend API for PlayCoreTV built with Node.js, TypeScript, and Express.

 ## Setup